Integrating the Arts in the Classroom

 Professional Learning Objectives

-5. Using the websites from the Art Standards, 21st Century Learning Standards and Common Core standards, learners will fill out the Scavenger Hunt graphic organizer with a 100% completion rate.
+- Using the websites from the Art Standards, 21st Century Learning Standards and Common Core standards, learners create 3 integrated arts activities with 100% completion.

-7. Using the resources and ideas provided in the course text, learners will design an art-integrated lesson with 100% completion.
+- Using the resources and ideas provided in the course text, learners will respond to a reflection question with 100% completion.

 Common Core Standards